Lesson 8 - How Many Realizations Are Enough?

 The x-axis range here is larger, since we ran more realizations and hence sampled more extreme values.
-If you would like, you could change the x-axis to vary between 5 and 15 so you can compare it directly to the previous display:
+If you would like, you could change the x-axis to vary over the same range as when you ran 50 realizations (between 3 and 15 in this case; this could be different for you) so you can compare it directly to the previous display:

 In either case, You can see how that our confidence in the results has increased considerably.

 So now you know how to determine how many realizations are required to accurately define a particular percentile.
 But how do you know what percentile you really need to accurately compute?
 This is a function of the nature of the system, the possible outcomes/consequences you are trying to simulate, and the overall purpose of the simulation.
 Are you primarily interested in “expected” or “average” outcomes, or are you interested in possible extreme (and highly consequential) outcomes?
 In the latter case, the required percentile is also a function of the risk tolerance of the decision-maker using the model (i.e., it is a policy issue).